WSTK

-WSTK (104.5 FM 97.5 & 104.5 The Bridge) is an American radio station licensed to serve the community of Aurora, North Carolina.
+WSTK (104.5 FM) is an American radio station licensed to serve the community of Aurora, North Carolina.
 The station is owned by Media East, LLC.
-WSTK offers a Contemporary Christian format as 97.5 & 104.5 The Bridge.
+WSTK offers a classic country format as "Classic Country 97.5 & 104.5".

 History

-In October 2007, WSTK began simulcasting WLGT 98.3 FM, airing a Contemporary Christian format, branded as The Light.
+In October 2007, WSTK began simulcasting WLGT 98.3 FM, airing a Contemporary Christian format, branded as “The Light”.
 It was also simulcast on WEGG (710 AM) for the first month.

 In March 2008, The Light brand was dropped from WSTK and WLGT.
-WSTK, WLGT, and WEGG were rebranded Glory Radio, all three stations operating separately.
+WSTK, WLGT, and WEGG were rebranded “Glory Radio”, all three stations operating separately.
 WSTK offered a Southern Gospel format.

 In June 2008, WLGT became "The Promise 98.3".
-WEGG and WSTK were rebranded Joy 710 & 104.5 with a traditional black gospel music format, operating the same syndicated format as 1490 WWIL (AM), under LMA by the same person who operates 1490.
+WEGG and WSTK were rebranded “Joy 710 & 104.5” with a traditional black gospel music format, operating the same syndicated format as 1490 WWIL (AM), under LMA by the same person who operates 1490.

-In October 2008, WSTK went silent due to financial difficulties, and one month later changed its call sign to "WAVQ".
-The station came back on the air for less than one month under the name The Wave with a Carolina Beach Music format, simulcasting with WAVQ 1400 AM in Jacksonville, North Carolina.
+In October 2008, WSTK went silent due to financial difficulties, and one month later changed its call sign to WAVQ.
+The station came back on the air for less than one month under the name “The Wave” with a Carolina Beach Music format, simulcasting with WAVQ 1400 AM in Jacksonville, North Carolina.
 The venture was cut short when the principal investor backed out.
 The station went silent once again.

 On February 6, 2009, the call sign was reverted to WSTK.

 In May 2009, WSTK resumed broadcasting, simulcasting WEGG.
 WEGG added new FM translator W240BN 95.9 FM.
 W240BN was located on the 710 AM tower, and broadcast with 250 watts of power.
-The station was rebranded as The Gospel Superstation.
+The station was rebranded as “The Gospel Superstation”.

 On June 1, 2009, WSTK went silent once again.

-On July 1, 2010, WSTK began simulcasting WEGG (710 AM) The Gospel Superstation, once again.
+On July 1, 2010, WSTK began simulcasting WEGG (710 AM) “The Gospel Superstation”, once again.

-On September 1, 2010, WSTK broke away from the simulcast with WEGG and was rebranded as Hometown Gospel Station before going silent yet again on October 4, 2010.
+On September 1, 2010, WSTK broke away from the simulcast with WEGG and was rebranded as “Hometown Gospel Station” before going silent yet again on October 4, 2010.

-On January 4, 2011, WSTK returned to the air as Your Christian Radio, broadcasting a traditional black gospel format.
-The station began a simulcast with WLGT-FM 98.3 on November 14, 2011.
+On January 4, 2011, WSTK returned to the air as “Your Christian Radio”, broadcasting a traditional black gospel format.
+The station began a simulcast with WLGT on November 14, 2011.

-In April 2012, WSTK and WLGT flipped to a Christian Talk format, under the same branding as Your Christian Radio.
+In April 2012, WSTK and WLGT flipped to a Christian Talk format, under the same branding as “Your Christian Radio”.

 WSTK fell silent again on January 18, 2012 due to transmitter problems.

-WSTK resumed broadcasting in January 2013, simulcasting WLGT as Your Christian Radio.
+WSTK resumed broadcasting in January 2013, simulcasting WLGT.

 On May 4, 2013, WLGT (98.3 FM) became "The Bridge" with a Contemporary Christian Music format, while WSTK continued under the Your Christian Radio branding.

 In June 2013, WSTK's transmitter power supply failed, which caused the station to be silent until the new power supply would arrive, the manufacturer stated it would take "more than 30 days" to send out a new power supply.